kirby-s-keystones/maze-backend/README.md

 ## Deployment

-This app was deployed on heroku at the following link: https://a-maze-thing.herokuapp.com/
+This app is deployed on heroku at the following link: https://a-maze-thing.herokuapp.com/

 ## Built With